lirhtc/RandR-PhysicsEngine/README.md

 npm start
 ```

 Then you will see a new window with a button.
-Click the button to run de demo
+Click the button to run the demo